hungovercoders-blog/datagriff/dataGriff/_posts/2023-02-27-data-layer/2023-02-27-data-layer.md

 If we go back to the debug page and click a button we will see the values update to what we have set in the data layer.
 The event is click and the brewery value is what we expect.

 ![GTM Debug Click]({{ site.baseurl }}/assets/2023-02-27-data-layer/clickvar.png)

+If you are happy with the behaviour you can then go back to your GTM container and submit the changes.